 There are many ways to make them, with slight variations in technique.
-What makes this 4-ingredient dark chocolate pots de crème recipe so easy is that we are NOT cooking the custard first.
+What makes my 4-ingredient dark chocolate pots de crème recipe so easy is that we are NOT cooking the custard first.
 NO worries about breaking, clumping, separating and not setting up.

 Craving more dark chocolate recipes?
 Try my Flourless Chocolate Torte or this easy Cranberry Pecan Dark Chocolate Bark.